Shivas2445/Scratch-Detection-on-Text-Images/README.md

 📬 Contact

-If you need help running the models:
+if you need help running the models:

-Email: shivshankareppa23@gmail.com
+Email: shivas2445@gmail.com